shweshi/shweshi.github.io/content/projects/Editpad.md

 showInProjects: true
 ---

-Edit Pad is an easy and clean Online text editor and note-taking tool.
+Edit Pad is an easy and clean and ad-free Online text editor and note-taking tool.